Wonderful service from start to finish.

 How can Family Mediation help me?

 While the new proposals aim to reduce the potential conflict from the current system, the benefits of Family Mediation should never be overlooked.
-“For some couples, even this shift will not remove the animosity in their former relationship,” explains Sarah.
+“For some couples, even this shift will not remove the animosity in their former relationship,” explains Sam.
 “Following a divorce or separation, a couple may struggle to agree on arrangements for their property, finances and children, and this is where Family Mediation can help by providing a neutral environment with an independent Mediator to resolve disputes without having to proceed to Court.”

 Couples who are in disagreement must consider Family Mediation before proceeding to Court by attending a Mediation Information Assessment Meeting (MIAM).
 From this session it will either be determined that the couple are suitable for Mediation and so can proceed, or that Mediation is not suitable and so they must proceed to Court, for example if domestic abuse is a factor.